purduesigbots/pros-docs/v5/okapi/api/device/motor/abstract-abstract-motor.rst

 parameter would result in the motor moving clockwise ``10`` units, no matter what the current position is.

+This function simply sets the target for the motor, it does not block program execution until the movement finishes.

 This function uses the following values of errno when an error state is reached:
   EACCES - Another resource is currently trying to access the port.